TechNoirBreakfastClub/johnathansmith.com/content/cal-newport-any-benefit-mindset.md

 might possibly miss out on if you don't use it.

 Newport says this doesn't make sense.
-Something is not worthwile if there is only a _modicum_ of benefit.
+Something is not worthwhile if there is only a _modicum_ of benefit.
 What about something more important: _net benefit_?

 Rather, he wants us to use the "Craftsman Approach".
 With that he says:

-> Identify the core factors that determin success and happiness in your professional and personal life.
-Adopt a tool only if its positive impacts on these factors substantially outweight its negtative impact.
+> Identify the core factors that determine success and happiness in your professional and personal life.
+Adopt a tool only if its positive impacts on these factors substantially outweigh its negative impact.

 I have to agree with this assessment regarding most of social media.
 But more importantly, I see this absolutely everywhere.
 The question is, where else do we see